juju/docs/src/en/models-config.md

     Even with the automatic retry enabled, it is still possible to use the `juju resolved unit-name/#` command to retry manually.

+### Image streams

+Juju, by default, uses the slow-changing 'released' images when provisioning machines.
+However, the `image-stream` option can be set to 'daily' to use more up-to-date images, thus shortening the time it takes to perform APT package upgrades.

-### Versions and streams
+### Agent versions and streams

-The `agent-stream` option selects the versions of Juju which a model can deploy and upgrade to.
-This defaults to 'released', indicating that only the latest stable versions of Juju should be used, which is the recommended setting.
+The `agent-stream` option specifies the "stream" to use when a Juju agent is to be installed or upgraded.
+This setting reflects the general stability of the software and defaults to 'released', indicating that only the latest stable version is to be used.

 To run the upcoming stable release (before it has passed the normal QA process) you can set: